 As always, check local fire restrictions in the area prior to heading out on your adventure – conditions may require you to take precautions when using this type of equipment.

-Your kit can prove invaluable if you or a member of your group suffers a cut, burn, bee sting or allergic reaction.
+Your first aid kit can prove invaluable if you or a member of your group suffers a cut, burn, bee sting or allergic reaction.
 Be sure your kit is replenished with antiseptics for cuts and scrapes, tweezers, insect repellent, a snakebite kit, pain relievers and sunscreen.
 Tailor your kit to your family's special needs.

 In addition to a first aid kit, you should also have a map of the area and compass.
 If you’re heading for bear country, be sure to have a rope ready for hanging food, use a bear canister or the food lockers provided at many campgrounds.